Inquests to begin into deaths of three girls stabbed to death in Southport | ITV News

 Inquests to begin into deaths of three girls stabbed to death in Southport

-Inquests are to be opened into the deaths of three girls who were fatally stabbed in Southport.
+Inquests are to be opened into the deaths of three girls who were stabbed in Southport.

 Bebe King, six, Alice Dasilva Aguiar, nine, and Elsie Dot Stancombe, seven, died after a mass stabbing at a Taylor Swift-themed dance class at the Hart Space on Monday July 29.